Ian Jacob: Post-war

 As Jacob had never been in command of troops, he had few prospects for serious work in the forces after the war and sought to make use of his experience in communications.
 Indeed, he was one of a number of wartime information service staff who moved into broadcasting after 1945.
 Jacob retired from the Army on 1 July 1946 with the honorary rank of major-general.

 By the end of the war, the BBC's European Service (later the BBC World Service), based at Bush House, had become the world's most respected and sophisticated foreign language broadcasting operation and had been admired for its contribution to the war effort.
 After the war, however, its significance was greatly reduced and its future in some doubt.
 The departing head of the service, Sir Ivone Kirkpatrick (who would become the Chairman of the Independent Television Authority a decade later), recommended Jacob as a potential successor.
 Sir William Haley, the BBC's Director-General, had already met Jacob during preparations to report the news of the D-Day landings and was aware that his political contacts (Churchill in particular) could be valuable.
 He heeded Kirkpatrick's recommendation, and Jacob was duly appointed Controller of the European Service following his retirement from the Army.
 Jacob accepted the post shortly after receiving a knighthood for his work with the war cabinet.

 In 1947, Haley decided to rationalise the BBC's overlapping European and Overseas services into a single operation.
 Jacob's successful management of Bush House led to his being appointed Director of the reconstructed Overseas service in which post he continued until 1951.
 In February 1950, he helped to establish the European Broadcasting Union (responsible for the Eurovision Song Contest and similar events) and served as its first President until 1960.

 Back into government

 Churchill regained power in 1951, and in addition to being Prime Minister he took the office of Secretary of State for Defence.
 He immediately asked for William Haley to second Jacob from the BBC to reprise his advisory role, this time under the title of Chief Staff Officer.
-After a single visit to the United States of America and Canada, Churchill realised that the Defence portfolio was relatively dull during peacetime; he left the post and appointed Field Marshal the Earl Alexander as his replacement.
+After a single visit to the United States and Canada, Churchill realised that the Defence portfolio was relatively dull during peacetime; he left the post and appointed Field Marshal the Earl Alexander as his replacement.
 Jacob was less comfortable working for Alexander than for Churchill, but a new opportunity arose for him in June 1952, when Haley announced he was to leave the BBC to become editor of The Times.